Dreampie/dreampie.github.io/_posts/2013-10-26-background-image.md

   background: filename.png
 {% endhighlight %}

 This little bit of YAML makes the assumption that your background image asset is in the `/images` folder.
 If you place it somewhere else or are hotlinking from the web, just include the full http(s):// URL.
 Either way you should have a background image that is tiled.
+If the background image is transparent, the default background color will show through.
+Setting a background in a page/post will take precedence over the one set in `_config.yml`.

 If you want to set a background image for the entire site just add `background: filename.png` to your `_config.yml` and BOOM --- background images on every page!